|On This Page|

 To the top

 The Act requires the Attorney General to establish for use by the states a methodology to calculate estimates of the total number of records in each of the subcategories of records subject to the grant program's reporting requirements.
 The Justice Department's Bureau of Justice of Statistics (BJS) developed a data collection instrument setting forth this methodology to send to each state's NCHIP point of contact agency.
 In doing so, BJS coordinated with representatives of the state criminal justice information repositories, state court administrators, the National Center for State Courts, the National Association of State Mental Health Directors, and others to obtain input on state record-keeping practices to help inform the development of a methodology.
 The previous data collection, State Estimates of Available Records Information Collection, (PDF 110K) approved by the Office of Management and Budget (OMB), was sent to each state for completion.
 To date, BJS has received estimates from 47 jurisdictions.
 A Frequently Asked Questions (PDF 47K) document was also available to assist respondents in completing the form.
 Three years of data has been collected to date.
 The NICS Improvement Amendments Act: State Records Estimates Development and Validation Project, Year Three Report provides information on the results of the third year of collection.
-BJS is in the process of working with state and federal partners to explore revised methodologies to obtain data going forward.
+BJS is continuing to work with state and federal partners to explore revised methodologies to assess record completeness and availability.

 FOR STATE AND TRIBAL GOVERMENTS: Section 103 of the Act, regarding implementation assistance to the states, provides that the grants "shall be used by the States and Indian tribal governments, in conjunction with units of local government and State and local courts, to establish or upgrade information and identification technologies for firearms eligibility determinations."